CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/automatingYourRSS.md

 # 5 Update the Feed File

-Final step!
-Lets fix up your feed.
+Final step! let's fix up your feed.
 Create or edit your rss feed file.
 Mine is `feed.xml`

 ------------------------------------------------------------------------